Skip to main content

 What Are Flock Cameras?

 TL;DR: Automated License Plate Readers (ALPRs) that photograph every vehicle, capturing license plates, vehicle characteristics, and location data.
-All information stored for 30 days and searchable by 591 agencies.
+All information stored for 30 days and searchable by 1,294 organizations.

 Automated License Plate Readers (ALPRs) that photograph every vehicle passing by.
 These cameras capture far more than just license plates: